anoophp777/spring-webflux-jaegar-log4j2/README.md

-# Integrating Jaeger with Spring Boot using Zipkin
+# Integrating Jaeger with Spring Boot using Zipkin and use OpenTracing APIs

 ## Overview